So you’re planning a wedding, or maybe you’re just curious — how the heck do people plan an eco-friendly wedding? Is it even possible?

 - If you want to do things the old fashioned way, consider using an eco-friendly stationery company such as:

-- Budget-Friendly Alternative: If you have a limited budget but still want to mail out actual invitations, consider creating your own invitations and printing them out on recycled paper using eco-friendly ink.
+If you have a limited budget but still want to mail out actual invitations, consider creating your own invitations and printing them out on recycled paper using eco-friendly ink.
 This is what I did and it saved me a lot of money.
-If graphic design isn’t your forte consider hiring someone on etsy.com to make them for you on recycled paper.
+But, if graphic design isn’t your forte consider hiring someone on etsy.com to make them for you on recycled paper.

 If it’s in your budget, hire a “green” make-up artist.
 This isn’t something a lot of people talk about but seeing that I am a huge believer in using only all-natural products, it was something I spent a lot of time looking into.